FaserF/ha-boulderwelt/README.md

 ## Configuration

 Go to Configuration -> Integrations and click on "add integration".
-Then search for "Deutsche Bahn".
+Then search for "Boulderwelt".

 [![Open your Home Assistant instance and start setting up a new integration.](https://my.home-assistant.io/badges/config_flow_start.svg)](https://my.home-assistant.io/redirect/config_flow_start/?domain=boulderwelt)